-Offered year-round, at over 200 sites, the exam gives you a chance to prove your competency in the
+Offered year-round, at over 300 sites, the exam gives you the opportunity to prove your competency in the

 marketplace by earning the CDM, CFPP credential.

-We invite you to review detailed information and download an exam brochure and application.
+We invite you to review detailed information and download an Candidate Handbook and Application.

 3. Pass the exam and complete your certification process.

-Once you have passed the exam, you can apply for certified status.
-(Certification will be automatic if you are already a current member of ANFP.
+Once you have passed the exam, you must apply for certified status.
+(Certification will be automatically activated if you are already a current member of ANFP.
 However, membership in ANFP is not required.)
-If you have not already joined ANFP, you will receive an invitation to join and enjoy the many member benefits the association offers to you as a professional.
+If you have not already joined ANFP, you will receive information on how to activate your certification as well as an invitation to join and enjoy the many member benefits the association offers to you as a professional.

-Once you earn the credential, you will also need to maintain it with continuing education and keep up your annual certification fee.
+Once you earn the credential, you will also need to maintain it by meeting continuing education requirements and paying your annual certification fee.

 The CDM, CFPP is more than the letters after your name.
 It’s a career path that demonstrates your commitment to excellence in nutrition and foodservice management, and defines you as a highly qualified professional in your field.